axonivy-market/ai-assistant/ai-assistant-product/README.md

 ![Delete AI Function](doc/img/delete-ai-function.png)

 Please read the confirmation carefully before delete the AI function.
-The AI function could be using by some AI assitants, and once you delete it, the AI assistants cannot work on the functions any more, or worser, some errors may arise.
+The AI function could be using by some AI assitants, and once you delete it, the AI assistant cannot work on the functions any more, or worser, some errors may arise.

 #### Create knowledge bases